 The above diagram shows the values of Delta T tabulated daily for the interval 2000 January 1 to the present as derived from the (UT1 – UTC) smoothed data provided in Bulletin B of the IERS, the International Earth Rotation and Reference Systems Service.
 It also shows the daily Delta T data and predictions provided with the USNO MICA v2.2.2 software package.
 The predictions used by MICA are occasionally updated; the data used here are those whose predictions of Delta T start on Julian Date 2455745.0.
 The current observed Delta T trend lies very close to the recently released MICA v2.2.2 predictions but is increasing more rapidly than the data derived from the (UT1 – TAI) predictions of the IERS Sub-bureau for Rapid Service and Predictions.
-The annual rate of change of Delta T since the beginning of 2010 is approximately 0.32 seconds per year.
+The average annual rate of change of Delta T since the beginning of 2010 is approximately 0.375 seconds per year.

 The above diagram again shows the values of Delta T derived from Bulletin B of the IERS.
 Two sets of predictions are also provided for comparison purposes.
 The daily Delta T data and predictions are plotted for the interval 2000 to 2050 from MICA v2.2.2 as described above.
 The predictions derived from the IERS Sub-bureau for Rapid Service and Predictions are also plotted for the period 2006 April 1 to 2027 October 1 along with their uncertainties (vertical error bars).
 The current trend of observed Delta T data lies close to the recently released MICA v2.2.2 predictions.
 This diagram illustrates the problem faced by almanac producers when trying to estimate suitable values of Delta T for future almanacs.